Flow-Roll/FlowRoll_Contracts/README.md

 The game is provably fair and completely verifiable and on-chain.

-The Fees earned by the house in the Dice Game will be transferred to the owner of the ERC721 correlated to this contract.
+The Fees earned by the house in the Dice Game will be transferred to the owner of the ERC721 connected to the dice game.

 `fundPrizePoolFLOW` and `fundPrizePoolERC20` functions are available to fund the dice game to get it started to incentivize players.